omansak/libvideo/README.md

 }
 ```

 If you'd like to check out some more of our features, take a look at our [docs](docs/README.md).
-You can also refer to our [example application](samples/Valks/Valks/Program.cs) (named Valks, yes, I know, it's a sily name) if you're looking for a more comprehensive sample.
+You can also refer to our [example application](samples/Valks/Valks/Program.cs) (named Valks, yes, I know, it's a silly name) if you're looking for a more comprehensive sample.

 ## What platforms do you support?